lverwimp/tf-lm/README.md

 * Early stopping based on comparison of previous *n* validation perplexities.
 * Optimizers: stochastic gradient descent and adam (with learning rate decay).
 * Train on mini-batches (that can contain multiple sentences/parts of sentences) or on padded sentences.
-* Other features from the [TensorFlow tutorial] (https://www.tensorflow.org/versions/r0.11/tutorials/recurrent/index.html).
+* Other features from the [TensorFlow tutorial](https://www.tensorflow.org/versions/r0.11/tutorials/recurrent/index.html).

 # Code overview